Teachable vs. Udemy: Which is Best for Your Online Course?

 Step 5: Fill in details about who your target student is, and any requirements you have of them.

-In addition to this, Udemy shares several resources on how to Plan and Structure your course (as well as testing your video and audio).
+In addition to this, Udemy shares several resources on how to plan and structure your course.
 Some of these core resources include:

 - Outline Your Course

 - Set Up Your Filming Studio

 Step 6: Once you’ve planned your course, upload each individual lesson.